jishan900/Detecting_own_text/README.md

 # Do LLMs Recognize Their Own Writing?

-This project investigates whether Large Language Models (LLMs), such as GPT-2, can recognize their own generated text based solely on **internal activation patterns**.
-We extract hidden state vectors from an LLM and train a classifier to distinguish between **human-authored** and **LLM-generated** text.
+This project investigates whether Large Language Models (LLMs), such as GPT-2, can recognize their own generated text based solely on internal activation patterns.
+We extract hidden state vectors from an LLM and train a classifier to distinguish between human authored and LLM-generated text.

 ---